 - The Best Place for Stargazing (In the World) Is Your Backyard

 - Consider checking out one of our many astronomy resources and e-resources to help you identify constellations and enhance your experience.

-- Know when significant events are happening, like the Perseid Meteor Shower August 12-13, with the 2020 Guide to Meteor Showers, Supermoons in Michigan and The 10 Must-See Night Sky Events in 2021 and International Asteroid Day on June 30.
+- Know when significant events are happening, like the Perseid Meteor Shower on August 11 & 12, with the 2021 Guide to Meteor Showers, Supermoons in Michigan and The 10 Must-See Night Sky Events in 2021 and International Asteroid Day on June 30.

 - NASA at Home has activities for the whole family.

 - Visit a Michigan Dark Sky Preserve - Many have activities throughout the summer!
 Some of these preserves participate in the Michigan Activity Pass (MAP) program.
 Library patrons can access hundreds of participating institutions by visiting the Michigan Activity Pass website to print or download a pass to their mobile device.